An intersectional framework for counterfactual fairness in risk prediction: Existing definitions and statistical framework

 We take counterfactual equalized odds as the starting point for our metrics because of its relevance to clinical settings, where a typical performance metric of interest is a model's ability to correctly identify patients who need treatment (minimize counterfactual false negatives) and not erroneously recommend treatment for patients who do not need it (minimize counterfactual false positives).
-A predictor satisfying counterfactual equalized odds is "fair" in the sense that its accuracy is the same across protected characteristic groups.
+A prediction model satisfying counterfactual equalized odds is "fair" in the sense that its ability to perform both of these tasks is the same across protected characteristic groups.

-A key parameter controlling group-specific counterfactual error rates, and therefore counterfactual unfairness, is defined in \cite{mishlerFairnessRiskAssessment2021a} as the \emph{intervention strength}.
-This parameter describes the effectiveness of the treatment for a given protected group.

-\begin{definition} \emph{Intervention strength:} The probability of not having the event under treatment, for protected group $A = a$, given that the event would have occurred with no treatment, $P(Y^1 = 0 | D=1, Y^0 = 1, A=a)$. \end{definition}

-To see the connection between the intervention strength and counterfactual error rates, consider a scenario with two simplifying assumptions: a predictor with fixed observational error rates, and the assumption that treatment never increases the chance of an adverse outcome (i.e. $P(Y^1 = 1 | Y^0 = 0) = 0$).
-As explained in \cite{mishlerFairnessRiskAssessment2021a}, the counterfactual error rate for a given group is then driven by the extent to which potential outcomes $Y^0$ differ from observed outcomes $Y$ in that group.
-Because we have assumed $Y^1 = 0$ whenever $Y^0 = 0$, the only way $Y^0$ and $Y$ can differ is when $Y^0 = 1$ and $Y = 0$, or equivalently (under our causal assumptions) when $Y^0=1$, $D=1$, and $Y^1=0$.
-As noted in the definition, the probability that $Y^1 = 0$ given $Y^0=1$ and $D=1$ is the intervention strength.
-By altering a group's intervention strength, we therefore alter counterfactual error rates for the group.
-Thus different intervention strengths among protected groups can create counterfactual unfairness even when a predictor is fair on observational measures.